rackerlabs/environment-discovery-utility/CONTRIBUTING.md

 We draw heavily from the [The PowerShell Best Practices and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle).
 Please review this documentation, in particular the [Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle/blob/master/Style-Guide/Introduction.md) sections.

-Additionally implement the following rules:
+Additionally, we implement the following:

 #### Scopes